Solomon Character Bible Study Background and Lessons

 Life Title: A devoted king derailed by compromise

-Meaning of name: Variant of Shalom, means peaceful.
-Interesting, considering Solomon’s reign was characterized by peace and stability.
+Meaning of name: The name “Solomon” is a variant of Shalom, which means peaceful.
+Interestingly, Solomon’s reign was characterized by peace and stability.

-Ancestry and family life: Solomon was one of many sons of King David.
+Ancestry and family life: Solomon was one of many sons of King David, and the first surviving son from Bathsheba.
 His family life growing up would have been very different from most.
 Firstly, he was in the royal family so his father was often busy fighting wars and governing the kingdom.
 Secondly, his father had many wives and many children.
 This certainly created lots of tension between each sub family.
 As the heir of the throne, Solomon was confirmed in the line of the Davidic Covenant.
-1 Kings 2:45,
+(1 Kings 2:45)

 When and where he lived: He reigned from approximately 971-931 B.C.
-He lived and reigned in Jerusalem, the capital of Israel, which was rising to its peak in history.
+He lived and reigned in Jerusalem, the capital of Israel, which was at its peak power and influence in history.

 Training and occupation: As a member of the royal court, Solomon would have had access to the best education possible, likely including all types of tutors.
 He would have been trained in the ways of the court and in warfare and in how to run a nation.
 Solomon’s occupation was being a king.
 From a worldly standpoint, he was the most successful king in Israel’s history.
 Solomon’s reign was Israel’s most prosperous and most powerful period in history.

 Place in history: Solomon was the third king of Israel and reigned during its golden age.
 He built the temple originally envisioned by David and this temple was spectacular, known as one of the seven wonders of the ancient world.
 In addition, he was responsible for many other cultural and architectural achievements, which drew visitors from far and wide.
 Solomon penned much of Proverbs and Ecclesiastes and may be the key subject of Song of Solomon.